Absolute pitch: Special populations

-The prevalence of absolute pitch is higher among those who are blind from birth as a result of optic nerve hypoplasia.

 Absolute pitch is considerably more common among those whose early childhood was spent in East Asia.
 This might seem to be a genetic difference; however, people of East Asian ancestry who are reared in North America are significantly less likely to develop absolute pitch than those raised in East Asia, so the difference is more probably explained by experience.
 The language that is spoken may be an important factor; many East Asians speak tonal languages such as Mandarin, Cantonese, and Thai, while others (such as those in Japan and certain provinces of Korea) speak pitch-accent languages, and the prevalence of absolute pitch may be partly explained by exposure to pitches together with meaningful musical labels very early in life.

-Absolute pitch ability has higher prevalence among those with Williams syndrome and those with an autism spectrum disorder, with claims estimating that up to 30% of autistic people have absolute pitch.
-A non-verbal piano-matching method resulted in a correlation of 97% between autism and absolute pitch, with a 53% correlation in non-autistic observers.
-However, the converse is not indicated by research which found no difference between those with AP and those without on measures of social and communication skills, which are core deficits in autistic spectrum disorders.
-Additionally, the AP group's autism-spectrum quotient was "way below clinical thresholds".
+Absolute pitch ability has higher prevalence among those with Williams syndrome and those who are autistic, with claims estimating that up to 30% of autistic people have absolute pitch.
+A non-vocal piano-matching method resulted in a correlation of 97% between autism and absolute pitch, with a 53% correlation in non-autistic observers.
+However, the converse is not indicated by research which found no difference between those with absolute pitch and those without on measures of social and communication skills, which are core deficits in autistic spectrum disorders.
+Additionally, the absolute pitch group's autism-spectrum quotient was "way below clinical thresholds".